tlverse/tlverse-handbook/10-tmle3mediate.md

 A=a, W=w, Z=z\} \equiv \E\{Y(a, z) \mid W=w\}$.
 This is a special, more
 restrictive case of the standard assumption of no unmeasured counfounding in the presence of mediators.
-The analogous randomization assumption is simply the standard randomization assumption applied to a joint intervention on both treatment and mediators.
+The analogous randomization assumption is simply the standard randomization assumption applied to a joint intervention on both the treatment $A$ and mediators $Z$.
 :::
 <!-- TODO: explain this-->